 “People say it’s expensive, but expensive is relative,” he says.
 “In New York people say everything is a ‘luxury apartment’, even if there are 100 in a building.
 In mine there are just 20, so you’ll feel like you’re living in a house.
 Plus, you’ll have all the services of the hotel, the biggest spa in the city – 22,000 sq ft, run like a private club – and interiors by Jean-Michel Gathy.”

 He learnt about hard work in Geneva.
-In 1985, aged 22, he left Russia with a reputed $250 in his pocket (“the maximum you were allowed to take”) and got a job with Marc Rich, the commodities broker, who taught him how business worked.
+In 1985, aged 22, he left Russia with a reputed $250 in his pocket (“the maximum you were allowed to take”) and got a job with Marc Rich, the commodities broker.
 “I was always the last guy who left the office.
 I stayed very late,” Doronin says.
 “I learnt and learnt and learnt . . .
 I had to.
 It was a small salary, and [only] if you did well, you got a bonus.”

 Which he clearly did.
 Eight years later, when he returned to Moscow and founded the property development Capital Group, his first project was to build the new Russian headquarters for IBM.
 Under his leadership it constructed more than 70 significant buildings in the country, including the OKO complex; at 354m its South Tower is higher than the Shard in London.